bigdatagenomics/adam/docs/source/55_api.md

   * The `loadFragments` method will load from either of the above formats, as well as SAM/BAM/CRAM, and will autodetect the underlying file format.
 If the file is a SAM/BAM/CRAM file and the file is queryname sorted, the data will be converted to fragments without performing a shuffle.
-(Scala and Java)
+(Scala, Java, and Python)
 * VCF lines as a `VariantContextRDD` from VCF/BCF1 using `loadVcf` (Scala only)
 * Selected lines from a tabix indexed VCF using `loadIndexedVcf` (Scala only)
 * Genotypes as a `GenotypeRDD`:
   * From Parquet using `loadParquetGenotypes` (Scala only)
-  * From either Parquet or VCF/BCF1 using `loadGenotypes` (Scala and Java)
+  * From either Parquet or VCF/BCF1 using `loadGenotypes` (Scala, Java, and Python)
 * Variants as a `VariantRDD`:
   * From Parquet using `loadParquetVariants` (Scala only)
-  * From either Parquet or VCF/BCF1 using `loadVariants` (Scala and Java)
+  * From either Parquet or VCF/BCF1 using `loadVariants` (Scala, Java, and Python)
 * Genomic features as a `FeatureRDD`:
   * From BED using `loadBed` (Scala only)
   * From GFF3 using `loadGff3` (Scala only)